chensxb97/object_detection_chatbot/README.md

 The first three features were previously covered [here](https://github.com/shawnlim97/CiscoCovidBot-Final-).
 ### Object detection feature
-The **Object detection feature** is activated using the */detection* keyword command with the card as shown.
+The **Object detection feature** is activated using the ***/detection*** keyword command with the card as shown.

 ![Screenshot](Screenshots/object_request.png)

 Once submitted, the bot will access [shared](shared) to obtain the necessary pre-processed images and secondary data for analysis.
+These information will be organised in a response card which will be sent to the user.

 Example **crowd** detection in **Shibuya** response: